Aliases for BAP1 Gene

 GeneCards Summary for BAP1 Gene

-BAP1 (BRCA1 Associated Protein-1 (Ubiquitin Carboxy-Terminal Hydrolase)) is a Protein Coding gene.
-Diseases associated with BAP1 include tumor predisposition syndrome and childhood medulloblastoma.
-Among its related pathways are Cytoskeletal Signaling and Protein Stability.
-GO annotations related to this gene include chromatin binding and peptidase activity.
+BAP1 (BRCA1 Associated Protein 1) is a Protein Coding gene.
+Diseases associated with BAP1 include Tumor Predisposition Syndrome and Melanoma, Uveal.
+Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is UCHL5.